ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/wisgateos/overview.md

 - **General Setup**
   - **MQTT Broker Address**: The IP address of the Gateway where the MQTT Broker is hosted.
   - **MQTT Broker Port**: The corresponding port (default port is 1883).
   - **MQTT Protocol Version**: You can choose between V3.1 and V3.1.1.
-There is very little difference between them, and you can refer to the document: <a href="https://github.com/mqtt/mqtt.org/wiki/Differences-between-3.1.0-and-3.1.1" target="_blank">Differences between 3.1.0 and 3.1.1</a>.
+There is very little difference between them, and you can refer to the document: [Differences between 3.1.0 and 3.1.1](https://github.com/mqtt/mqtt.org/wiki/Differences-between-3.1.0-and-3.1.1).
   - **Client ID**: An ID that is used to associate with the topic.
 If the field is left empty, a random one will be generated.
   - **Clean Session**: When this function is enabled, the Broker will not store any subscription information or undelivered messages.
   - **Will Retain**: When this function is enabled, the last message published will be retained.